BGU-CS-VIL/dpmmpython/README.md

 Contributions, feature requests, suggestion etc.. are welcomed.

-If you use this code for your work, please cite the following:
+If you use this code for your work, please cite the following works:

 ```
 @inproceedings{dinari2019distributed,